 In general, rural communities are more sensitive to climate change impacts than cities, largely due to their economic dependence on natural-resource sectors and lack of opportunities for economic diversification.
 Also, few rural communities have access to the same level of disaster management resources (e.g. emergency response and health care programs) as larger cities.
 In a small town, even a modest hazardous event can be locally disastrous, simply because it is likely to affect a greater proportion of the population.
 (5)

 More than 25% of the jobs in rural communities in Canada are in resource-based industries, and a far greater proportion of employment is indirectly dependent upon these sectors.
-In the Prairies region, 78% of resource-related jobs are in agriculture.
-(7) The risks and opportunities for agricultural communities are strongly tied to climate change impacts on agriculture, as described in Agriculture impacts and Agriculture solutions sections of this website.
+In the Prairies, 78% of resource-related jobs are in agriculture.
+(7) The risks and opportunities for agricultural communities are strongly tied to climate change impacts on agriculture, as described in the Agriculture impacts and Agriculture solutions sections of this website.

 Northern and remote communities

 Many northern, mining, and forest-based communities are located in remote regions with limited transportation access.
-Therefore their emergency response capacity may be severely constrained especially if extreme weather or forest fires compromise the primary transportation routes.
+Therefore, their emergency response capacity may be severely constrained especially if extreme weather or forest fires compromise the primary transportation routes.

-Some Prairie communities have strong economic reliance on tourism and nature-based recreation activities.
+Some prairie communities have strong economic reliance on tourism and nature-based recreation activities.
 Nature-based tourism, and the communities that depend on this industry, face several challenges as climate change impacts ecosystems.
-The parks most severely affected, with local economic impacts, are the island forests and small recreation areas of the southern Prairies, where the water and trees that draw visitors are particularly sensitive to changing climate.
+The parks most severely affected, with local economic impacts, are the island forests and small recreation areas of the Southern Prairies, where the water and trees that draw visitors are particularly sensitive to changing climate.

-Many Aboriginal communities are also at least partly dependent on subsistence activities for their livelihood, with local food supplies supplementing their diets to a far greater extent than for non-Aboriginal people.
+Many Indigenous communities are also at least partly dependent on subsistence activities for their livelihood, with local food supplies supplementing their diets to a far greater extent than for non-Indigenous people.
 Impacts of climate change have implications for flora and fauna, and declines or annual uncertainties in the availability of moose, caribou, deer, fish and wild rice will increase dependence on imported foods, with both economic and health implications for residents.

 Unsuitable snow and ground conditions greatly hamper travel, by foot or by snowmobile, to trap lines, hunting grounds and fishing areas.
 Communities report decreased levels of these traditional activities due to concerns about personal safety.